VoxLogicA-Project/VoxLogicA-UI/README.md

 # VoxLogicA UI

-A modern web interface for [VoxLogicA](https://github.com/vincenzoml/VoxLogicA), the Voxel-based Logical Analyser.
-VoxLogicA is an interpreter of a declarative language, inspired by spatial logics, to analyze images in a simple way.
+VoxLogicA UI is a modern web-based interface for visualizing and analyzing neuroimaging data, where analysis are performed through spatial model checking leveraging VoxLogicA.

-This UI provides an intuitive way to work with neuroimaging data, currently supporting the BraTS (Brain Tumor Segmentation) dataset format.
+VoxLogicA is an interpreter of a declarative language, inspired by spatial logics, to analyze images in a simple declarative way.
 For more information about VoxLogicA itself, please visit the [main project repository](https://github.com/vincenzoml/VoxLogicA).

 ## Requirements